sebug/famini-site-scraper/README.md

 ## Storing the images in blobs
 After we have scraped the images, the goal is to store them in Azure Blob Storage.
 We use a second class, Azure Blob uploader for that.

+To prepare for this, run the following in Azure Cloud Shell: